pknaus3/pknaus3/README.md

 ##### Feel free to copy my .dotfiles, do you have any suggestions?
 Let me know, I'll be always glad to improve them
 ----
 I'm only pushing stable changes to my .files
+Software I'm using to maintain my dotfiles is called [chezmoi](https://chezmoi.io), should be compatible with any UNIX platform

 <!--
 - ⚡ Fun fact: